horatiu-udrea/RuntimeTerror/SRS.md

+# Conference Management System
 # 1. Introduction
-The Conference Management System is a web-based application which aims to help people organize scientific conferences faster and quicker
 ## 1.1 Purpose
 The purpose of the product is to ease the hosting of scientific/academic conferences centered around the presentation of papers/projects.
 ## 1.2 Intended Audience
- - Primarily: The Conference Management System is addressed towards the academic and scientific comunities.
+ - Primarily: The Conference Management System is addressed towards the academic and scientific communities.
- - Secondarily: The Conference Management System can be used by any individual seeking a platform to host a similar conference.
+ - Secondarily: The Conference Management System can be used by any individual seeking a platform to host a conference.
 ## 1.3 Intended Use
  The Conference Management System is to be used strictly to organize scientific/academic conferences.
- **(pe perforce era recomandat ca field-ul asta sa contina intended use pentru SRS. also intended use pentru product = prupose)**
- The Document is to be used as follows:
+This document is to be used as follows:
-  - By Developers:
-    - As a general framework for the application.
+  - By developers as a general framework for the application.
-  - By QR:
-    - As a general description meant to assist with creating tests.
+  - By QR as a general description meant to assist with creating tests.
 ## 1.4 Scope
 - Objective: Support the automatic management of information related to scientific conferences
 - Benefits: